Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ## Configuration keys

 To update SDK configuration programmatically, use the following information to change your Campaign Standard configuration values.
-For more information, see [Configuration API reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).
+For more information, see the [Configuration API reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).

 | Key | Required | Description | Data Type |
 | :--- | :--- | :--- | :--- |